On the Threshold of a Dream: Recording

+Album cover

+The album cover, like its predecessor, is designed by Phil Travers.
+For the first time, the album incorporates a gate-fold sleeve allowing a larger canvas for album artwork.
+The band would repeat this practice on their next several albums.
+Flautist Ray Thomas remembers negotiating with their record label, Decca, over the additional cost: "They were concerned that it would increase the cost of the sleeve by 2 pence an album.
+We were originally told by the head of production that if the album was as good as we said it was, it could be housed in a brown paper bag!
+Eventually, after a great deal of protest we managed to get our way."
+The additional space allowed for inclusion, for the first time, the album's lyrics, as well as an essay by composer Lionel Bart.

+The imagery on the cover features "a metallic, robot-type entity clutching different, various life forms and squeezing tight representing freedom of thought and expression and creativity", explains Mike Pinder, as well as an image of Merlin casting a spell, Camelot, and a fleet of golden galleons on a crystal sea, images inspired by the lyrics to "Are You Sitting Comfortably".
+Bassist John Lodge recalls, "We would get our graphic artist, Phil Travers, in to the studio to listen to each track as it was completed.
+We also gave him the lyrics in order for him to get further ideas.
+Phil would then sketch out various rough sleeve designs and we would all sit around a coffee table and discuss what we wanted.
+We all felt that both the music and the album sleeve design had to be part of one special package and had to be right".

 Release

 On the Threshold of a Dream was released on 25 April 1969 in the UK and 30 May 1969 in the US.
 On the Threshold of a Dream provided the Moody Blues with their first British number-one album, and also boosted their American fortunes by becoming their first top-20 album there.
 It proved to be one of the group's more enduring records in the US, staying in the Billboard LPs chart for more than two and a half years.

 The album, along with the subsequent To Our Children's Children's Children, was among the tapes carried by Apollo 15 astronaut Al Worden to the moon.

 In March 2006 the album was completely remastered into SACD format and repackaged with nine extra tracks.
 In 2008 a remaster for standard audio CD was issued with the same bonus tracks.